dserrington/UCalgary-MDSA-Internship/README.md

 ### Project Overview

 As someone who already has some experience with survey design and analysis, the purpose of this project will be to expand my knowledge in the area and acquire new skills/techniques specifically related to **structural equation modeling** (SEM).
-Although I did not choose to focus specifically on Health Data Science or Biostatistics, I believe this project will still align with the broader content of my program, as it will involve the manipulation and analysis of large datasets using tools and techniques that I have previously developed in my graduate studies at the University of Calgary.
+Although I have not choosen to focus specifically on Health Data Science or Biostatistics, I believe this project will still align with the broader content of my program, as it will involve the manipulation and analysis of large datasets using tools and techniques that I have previously developed in my graduate studies at the University of Calgary.

 Generally speaking, the objectives of this project will be: